 The letter shall indicate the specific exemption provision from WAC 173-27-040 that is being applied to the development and provide a summary of the City’s analysis of the consistency of the project with the City’s Shoreline Master Program and the Shoreline Management Act.

+Exceptions

+Exceptions to local review.
+Developments not required to obtain shoreline permits or other local reviews under the Shoreline Management Act are listed under WAC 173-27-044 and WAC 173-27-045.
+Such developments include certain remedial actions; boatyard improvements; WSDOT facility improvements; projects consistent with an environmental excellence program agreement and projects authorized through the Energy Facility Site Evaluation Council process.

 Shoreline permit application requirements

 Shoreline permit application requirements.
 A complete application for a shoreline permit shall contain, at a minimum, the following information, as well as any other application requirements identified in the City’s Shoreline Master Program.